How to deal with a pest snail infestation in your aquarium?

 In any case, the best chemical for killing snails in an aquarium is copper sulfate.

-While in the right dosage it is, by and large, safe for fish, this method of treatment can be harmful to other habitants of a fish tank.
+While in the right dosage, it is, by and large, safe for fish, this method of treatment can be harmful to other inhabitants of a fish tank.

-These include plants and shrimp (if you have any).
+These include plants and invertebrates like shrimps (if you have any).

 Another downside of chemical treatment is that copper tends to linger in the fish tank for weeks.